 \begin{definition}[Maximal Linear Region \citep{montufar2014number, serra2018bounding}] Let $\Phi: \mathbb{R}^d \to \mathbb{R}^{d_{\text{out}}}$ be a CPWL mapping representing a neural network, where $d$ and $d_{\text{out}}$ denote the input and output dimensions, respectively.
 A \textit{maximal linear region} $\omega \subset \mathbb{R}^d$ is defined as a non-empty, connected open subset such that the restriction $\Phi|_{\omega}$ is an affine function (i.e., $\Phi(x) = Ax + b$ for some $A \in \mathbb{R}^{d_{\text{out}} \times d}$ and $b \in \mathbb{R}^{d_{\text{out}}}$), and for any strictly larger \textbf{connected} open set $\omega' \supsetneq \omega$, the restriction $\Phi|_{\omega'}$ is not affine. \end{definition}

-\textbf{Why Linear Regions Measure Expressivity:} The number of maximal linear regions serves as a fundamental structural measure for the expressivity of CPWL networks \citep{montufar2014number}.
-Within each such region, the network's mapping restricts to a local affine transformation.
-The global non-linearity and complex decision boundaries emerge from the interactions across these polyhedral boundaries.
-Therefore, a higher count of regions corresponds to a finer tessellation of the input domain, characterizing the network's capacity to approximate functions with complex topographies or high-frequency oscillations \citep{serra2018bounding,hanin2019complexity}.
+\textbf{Why Linear Regions Measure Geometric Capacity:} The number of maximal affine regions is a fundamental structural measure of the geometric capacity of CPWL networks \citep{montufar2014number}.
+Within each region, the network implements an affine map, while global nonlinearity and complex decision boundaries arise from transitions across polyhedral boundaries.
+A larger number of regions therefore yields a finer partition of the input space and a richer piecewise-affine representation capable of capturing intricate local variations and high-frequency structure \citep{serra2018bounding,hanin2019complexity}.